bradwright/Realtime-presentation/presentation-notes.rst

 - This part of the talk is broken down into 3 sections:
 - The old way:

+  - Some of these techniques are as old as Ajax itself, so circa
   - We detail the various hacks and ways that people have previously done push updates (why I use scare quotes around push will become clear)
   - We examine the pitfalls and benefits of each way